 Overview of Query Processing

-Both methods of query optimization rely on database statistics to assess properly the different options that are available.
+Both methods of query optimization rely on database statistics to assess the different available options properly.
 The accuracy and currency of these statistics have a significant bearing on the efficiency of the execution strategy chosen.

 Comparison of Different Processing Strategies